garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 English:
 > On the eve of the presidency , journalists , the “ World ” revisitent the places that have marked their youth to tell , to the first personne, how their “ small ” France became .

-This is an ugly translation with mistakes and common words left untranslated.
+This is an ugly translation with mistakes and some common words left untranslated.
 I doubt whether the output is understandable without a knowledge of French.
-My translation: *On the eve of the presidential election, a group of journalists from Le Monde revisit places that shaped their youth to provide first-person accounts of the transformation of the France they knew when they were little.*

 Just what *petite France* means here is hard to tell without more context, but I assume it is not a neighborhood in Strasbourg.
 Could a computer ever come up with a reasonable translation of such a complex sentence?

+My translation: *On the eve of the presidential election, a group of journalists from Le Monde revisit places that shaped their youth to provide first-person accounts of how the France they knew when they were young has been transformed.*

 ### Summary